-1. Best food delivery service in Rome: MyBanco
+1. Best food delivery app in Rome: Moovenda

 MyBanco is a pioneering new app which brings together the modern world of ecommerce and the traditional world of Rome’s markets.
 By putting consumers into contact with local market-holders in a digital way, MyBanco helps redress the unfair advantage that supermarkets and ecommerce giants have gained in recent times.

 I tried out the app with my local market, Testaccio, and had a great experience ordering from a selection of stallholders adhering to the initiative.
 It actually introduced me to stalls I hadn’t tried before, including Altro Pasta & Vino, producers of incredibly good fresh pasta.
 You just have to try the tagliolini!
 I also loved the fresh vegetables from Da Silvia, who grows all the produce herself in the Sabine Hills above Rome.
 I was also blown away (as usual) by the fresh fish from the marvellous Testaccio market fishmonger da Simona.